 The Master of Construction Management is designed to develop professionals for advanced construction management to use theory and practice based on an interdisciplinary foundation of science, architecture, and business management.
 This degree consists of a four-term program requiring 48 credits.
-All courses are delivered online and, starting Summer Term 2023, will also be delivered traditionally on campus.
+All courses are delivered online and on campus.